 Hello!
-I am Shuai Shao (he/him), a final-year Ph.D. student (defended on April 29th, 2026!) in Psychology at UC San Diego.
+I am Shuai Shao (he/him), a postdoctoral scholar in Dr. Katherine McAuliffe's Cooperation Lab at Boston College.
 I am a social-developmental psychologist interested in how people perceive the complex social world, with a major focus on economic and moral socialization.

 Email Me | Google Scholar | CV